Code-Institute-Submissions/email2ify-Calculator_JanResub/README.md

 </ul>

   <ul>
-<p>Search for your GitHub repository name, and select the correct repository.</p>
+<p>Search for your GitHub repository name, and select the repository name .</p>
 </ul>

   <ul>
-<p>For Deployment there are two options, Automatic Deployments or Manual.</p>
+<p>For Deployment there are two options,  Manual or Automatic Deployments .</p>
 </ul>
   <ul>
-(Automatic Deployment: This will prompt Heroku to re-build your app each time you push your code to GitHub.)
+(Manual Deployment: This will allow Heroku to build your app when you manually tell it to do so.)

-(Manual Deployment: This will only prompt Heroku to build your app when you manually tell it to do so.)
+(Automatic Deployment: This will allow Heroku to re-build your app each time you push your code to GitHub.)

 </ul>

  <ul>